dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-postgresql.md

 ## Install extensions in Visual Studio Code

+Open the created project in your Visual Studio Code.
 Let's install [Prettier](https://prettier.io/), it's a code formatter that formats the code for us when we save file changes which is a time-saver.

 Click on the "Extensions" tab and look for "Prettier" and install it.
 You can also install it via this [link](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).